 Age composition is an important factor in determining demand for types of housing, health care, and community facilities.

-In 2010, Ramah Navajo and the Navajo Nation have the youngest population with a median age of 29.6 and 29.1 years, respectively, of all jurisdictions shown in TABLE 4.
-Ramah Navajo and the Navajo Nation also have the highest percentage of persons under the age of 18.
-The percent of the population over 65 years of age is lowest on the Navajo Nation and McKinley County (9.5 percent) but Ramah Navajo is just as low with 10.7 percent.
-The state of New Mexico has the highest senior population (13.2 percent).
+In 2019, Ramah Navajo has the youngest population with a median ageof 29.8 years of all jurisdictions shown in TABLE 4.
+Ramah Navajo, Navajo Nation, and McKinley County have the highest percentage of persons under the age of 18.
+The percent of the population over 65 years of age is lowest on the Navajo Nation and McKinley County.
+Ramah Navajo is fairly low with 14.1 percent.
+The state of New Mexico has the highest senior population (16.9 percent).